PeterShinners/comp/docs/early/language_spec.md

 defined and handled with a special syntax.

-When calling a function with blocks, they are appended to the end of the function name, using a dot prefix to indeicate belonging  to the function.
+When calling a function with blocks, they are appended to the end of the function name, using a dot prefix to indicate belonging to the function.

 Blocks are not executed immediately.
-The function receives them as an executable operation that can be invoked as many times as desired, including never behing called.
+The function receives them as an executable operation that can be invoked as many times as desired, including never being called.

 This allows functions to create advanced flow control that resembles the code structure from other development languages, but still fits